This subject is compulsory for all students.

 What qualifications will I get at the end of the course?

-You will achieve either a GCSE in Chemistry or in Science.
+You will achieve either a GCSE in Chemistry or in Science at a grade that reflects your work ethic and commitment.

 What can this qualification lead to afterwards?